Imagimm-CIML/SAPHIR/README.md

 ##### *Filtering*
 If you want to filter your ROIs with other variables like Cell area, you can use the first box on the left : "Filtering parameters".
-It allows you to choose the type of plot and the variables to plot : if you want a histogram, you will have to select one variable and if you want a scatter plot, you will have to select two variables.
+It allows you to choose the type of plot and the variables to plot : if you want a histogram or a barplot, you will have to select "one" variable and if you want a scatter plot, you will have to select "two" variables.
-*Please note that histogram are only available with NUMERIC variables.*

 Once the plot is made, you can make a selection of points (or bars) or you can click on a point (or on a bar).
-The selection you made will then be plot on the next plot which is interactive with the image.
+The selection you made will then change colors on this plot and will be plot on the next plot which is interactive with the image.

+If you want to filter on more than one selection, use the radiobuttons "Type of selection" and select "Multiple selection" : make a first selection, validate it with the button "Validate actual selection", make an other selection and validate it again.
+This button is used to validate your multiple selections.
+Once you made all your selections (more than one), click on the button "Validate final selection" to see it on the interactive plot.

 ##### Interactive plot
 *Plot variables* :